steharr/ms2-/README.md

 <img src="assets/documents/testing/html_validator_success_index.png" alt="css validator passed screen" width="300"/>

 ### CSS Validator
 In order to validate the quality of my CSS Code, I passed it through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure there were no major issues.
 After the first time passing it through the validator, I noticed there were errors and warnings linked to external Bootstrap files.
 I had included Bootstrap early on in my project in order to help me quickly put together the game console.
 As the project progressed, I was using more custom CSS in order to achieve the results I needed.
 Eventually, my project was not significantly enhanced by the inclusion of Bootstrap so I decided to remove it once I saw the CSS validation errors/warnings that were coming from it.
-The second time I passed my code I recieved the following errors and warnings:
+The second time I passed my code I received the following errors and warnings:

 #### Errors